Training Stress Balance: Two Methods of Calculation and Assumptions

 In this blog post I will share with you the Excel workbook you can play with, and also the screen cast of me explain how to use the TSB method.
 I am also discussing different pro’s and con’s of two very similar ways of calculating Chronic and Acute Load and their assumptions.

-If you are dealing with real-world data sets then this is a MUST see video, since I go into fragility~robustness of both methods in dealing with missing data and underlying assumptions.
-The video lasts 12 minutes and covers everything you might deal with as data/performance analyst utilizing TSB method in real world with real data sets.
+If you are dealing with real-world data sets then this is a MUST watch video, since I go into fragility~robustness of both methods in dealing with missing data and underlying assumptions.
+The video covers everything you might deal with as data/performance analyst utilizing TSB method in real world with real data sets.